luleonpla/Deploy-SaaS-Apps-in-Record-Time/Instructions.md

 41. On the SAML Single Sign-On Setting Edit page, make the following configurations:
 	- For the **Name**, type SSO Ignite demo.
 	- In the **Issuer**, paste the value of SAML Entity ID (you can find this by clicking **view step-by-step" instructions** in the Azure Portal SSO configuration page and copying the entity id from step 5).
-	- In the **Entity Id**, type your Salesforce domain name using the following pattern: *https://<subdomain>-dev-ed.my.salesforce.com*
+	- In the **Entity Id**, type your Salesforce domain name using the following pattern: *https://<subdomain>-dev-ed.my.salesforce.com*.
 	- To upload the Identity Provider Certificate, click **Choose File** to browse and select the certificate file, which you have downloaded from Azure portal.
-	- As **SAML Identity Type**, choose: Assertion contains the Federation ID from the User object
+	- As **SAML Identity Type**, choose: Assertion contains the Federation ID from the User object.
 	- For **SAML Identity Location**, select Identity is in the NameIdentifier element of the Subject statement.
 	- For **Service Provider Initiated Request Binding**, select HTTP Redirect.
-	- In **Identity Provider Login URL**, paste the value of Single Sign-On Service URL, which you have copied from Azure portal (step 1 of the SSO configuration page)
+	- In **Identity Provider Login URL**, paste the value of Single Sign-On Service URL, which you have copied from Azure portal (step 1 of the SSO configuration page>).

 42. Finally, click Save to apply your SAML single sign-on settings.
 43. On the left navigation pane in Salesforce, click Company Settings to expand the related section, and then click My Domain.